-This tract is located in a rural agricultural area.
-The state land does not provide any unique scenic qualities not also provided on adjacent private lands.
+This tract is located adjacent to the Duncan Colony Headquarters which dominates its appearance.
 The proposal does not include any on-the-ground activities, so there would be no change to the aesthetics in either alternative.

 12. DEMANDS ON ENVIRONMENTAL RESOURCES OF LAND, WATER, AIR OR ENERGY: